vonhraban/docs-1/pages/toolkit.md

 ---
-title: Micro Toolkit
+title: Toolkit
 keywords: toolkit
 tags: [micro, toolkit]
 sidebar: home_sidebar
 permalink: /toolkit.html
-summary: Micro is a toolkit for microservice development
+summary: Micro is a runtime for microservices development
 ---

+# Overview

 Micro addresses the key requirements for building scalable systems.
 It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides